gammasoft71/xtd/docs/downloads.md

    After Microsoft Visual Studio, you need to install the latest version cmake from [https://cmake.org/download/](https://cmake.org/download/)

-   *Remarks: Verify if you can execute cmake --version in "Command Prompt", if it's no, add cmake install directory to your path.*
+   *Remarks: Verify if you can execute 'cmake --version' in "Command Prompt", if it's no, add cmake install directory to your path.*

 3. After installing Microsoft Visual Studio and CMake, do the following in "Command Prompt" to build and install xtd.tunit :